Bart King (above) was hailed by Sir Don Bradman as the greatest cricketing son of America. Photo Courtesy: WIkipedia

 The second visit to England

 George Radcliffe was run out at 80 before King came back and bowled three more batsmen and induced the last man to snick to the ’keeper.
-His figures were nine for 62 in a score of 171, eight of the wickets clean bowled.
-The following day Nelson Graves scored a sterling century to ensure a nine wicket win for the visitors.
+His figures were 9 for 62 in a score of 171, eight of the wickets clean bowled.
+The following day Nelson Graves scored a sterling century to ensure a 9-wicket win for the visitors.

 This time King’s 78 wickets of the tour came at 16.06 while he pitched in with 614 runs at 29.23 with a hundred and three fifties.
 If there was any doubt about his being the best ever player to come out of the New World, they were put to rest.